Eleider Álvarez

 Eléider Álvarez Baytar (born 8 April 1984) is a Colombian professional boxer who held the WBO light-heavyweight title from 2018 to 2019.
 As an amateur he won a gold medal at the 2007 Pan American Games in the light-heavyweight division.

-As of January 2021, Álvarez is ranked as the world's eighth best active light-heavyweight by the Transnational Boxing Rankings Board, seventh by The Ring magazine and tenth by BoxRec.

 Early life

 Alvarez was born in Apartadó, Colombia.
 At a very young age, Alvarez was interested in music and boxing.
 His mother wanted him to box full-time.
 His mother died when Alvarez was only 14 years old.
 It was then Alvarez decided to start a career in boxing.

 Amateur career

 Álvarez won the 2006 South America Games against Hamilton Ventura.

 At the PanAms 2007 he beat southpaw Julio Castillo 10:8 and upset Cuban favorite Yusiel Napoles in the final by KO in round 3.
 He was trailing 4:6.

 At the 2007 World Championships he lost to African champion Ramadan Yasser.

 At the first Olympic qualifying tournament for the Americas in Trinidad he was beaten by 18-year-old Cuban Julio César la Cruz 0:8.
 At the second Olympic qualifying tournament for the Americas in Guatemala he squeaked by the same opponent with an 8:8 countback win, then beat old foe Julio Castillo 4:0 and Azea Austinama to win his Olympic ticket.
 In the final he also defeated fellow qualifier Julius Jackson.

 At the 2008 Pan American Championships in Ecuador he won gold.

 Based on his qualifying results he was given a first round bye in the 2008 Olympics, but after a 5-5 tie at the end of his second round bout with Britain's Tony Jeffries (eventual bronze medalist), Álvarez lost on countback.